 - Vertebroplasty: The surgeon injects cement directly into the collapsed vertebrae.

-Your doctor might recommend that you wear a back or neck brace to hold your spine in place.
-You can also take pain relievers to manage your discomfort.
-Options include:
+A doctor might recommend that you wear a back or neck brace to hold your spine in place.
+You can also take pain relievers to manage your discomfort, including:

-- over-the-counter (OTC) pain relievers such as ibuprofen (Advil, Motrin) or naproxen (Aleve)
+- over-the-counter (OTC) pain relievers, such as ibuprofen or naproxen

 - prescription pain relievers, including opioids for severe pain

 - topical ointments, creams, or patches to relieve pain in the areas where it hurts